 Favourite trail: Omega Man, ten times over.
 The final run that makes you feel like a pro.

 A gentle and quieter affair compared to its six cousins, Newcastleton’s trails take you through some of the most beautiful woods in the seemingly never-ending Hidden Valley.
 Little wooden balconies and bridges criss-cross over several wee ‘burns’ before reaching the bottom where a double track brings you back up to descending altitude.
 The Dead Man’s Quarry climb is hardly a climb at all and before you know it you’ve got some more flow ahead with small sections of fast and fun singletrack.

 Favourite trail: Swarf Hill, short and sweet but so much fast fun through the trees.

-Visit the official Scotland Forestry to find more information and maps of each trail centre.
+Visit the official Scotland Forestry webpage to find more information and maps of each trail centre.